For vaccination of youth 6 months through 4 years (Pfizer) and 6 months through 5 years (Moderna):

 There were a smaller number of participants in this trial than in trials for adults, but thousands of adolescents received the COVID-19 vaccines during clinical trials and tens of millions of adults in the United States have received COVID-19 vaccines under the most intense safety monitoring in U.S. history.

-It is important to note that although the trial enrolled a relatively narrow range of ages (12-15 years and 16-25 years), there were 1,131 participants aged 12-15 years who received the Pfizer BioNTech vaccine and there were 1,867 participants aged 16-25 years that received the vaccine.
-The earlier published clinical trial supporting EUA for 16 years and above was larger (18, 860 vaccine recipients) it was also across a much broader age range (16-89 years).
+It is important to note that although the trial enrolled a relatively narrow range of ages (12-15 years and 16-25 years), there were 1,131 participants ages 12-15 years who received the Pfizer BioNTech vaccine and there were 1,867 participants ages 16-25 years that received the vaccine.
+The earlier published clinical trial supporting EUA for 16 years and above was larger (18,860 vaccine recipients) it was also across a much broader age range (16-89 years).

 The good news is that through the trial it was noted that adolescents showed similar side effect patterns to adults and that those aged 12-15 years had immune responses that were higher as compared to those aged 16-25 years, and the vaccine efficacy estimate was 100% for symptomatic lab-confirmed COVID-19.